iufl/Geo_Classifier/README.md

 K-means clustering is one of the basic and generic unsupervised classification algorithms of elements in a vectorial-space.
 Its objective is to group similar data points together (clusters), by following patterns.
 The first step is to define a number k, which represents the number of clusters that will be formed.
 The center of each cluster is called centroid.
-The algorithm builds a corpus of the entries in the database and, using it and word2vec algorithm, it creates conenctions betweem words to compute similarities.
+The algorithm builds a corpus of the entries in the database and, using it and word2vec algorithm, it creates connections betweem words to compute similarities.
 Then, it identifies k centroids and allocates each data point to the nearest cluster.
 The algorithm starts with a first group of random centroids, then it performs repetitive calculations to optimize their positions.
 It stops whether the pre-set number of iterations has been reached or if there is no change in the positions of the centers.
 In case of natural language, processing , word2vec embeddings are used in order to determine the position of each word in the multidimensional space.

 - Main file that should be run:
 	K-Means Classification.ipynb